 Exploring infant brain development

-The Howell Lab is a group of Virginia Tech scientists working at the Fralin Biomedical Research Institute in Roanoke, VA.
+The Howell MIND Lab is a group of Virginia Tech scientists working at the Fralin Biomedical Research Institute in Roanoke, VA.
 We are dedicated to improving mother-infant health outcomes for our community by exploring the factors that influence healthy infant brain and behavioral development.
 We help families in our community through scientific research and provide a welcoming environment for our research participants.

 What kind of research activities do we do?